 Communicating with Another Person is a Challenge, Every Single Time

 Try these steps next time you think things are getting dicey:

 - Ask yourself if they have the know-how to comprehend what you’re saying.
 (Have they seen a sailing ship before?)

 - Observe whether their body language says they’re getting it.
 Ask leading questions to confirm it orally if you are unsure.

 - Confirm what was said, or exchange a written understanding.

 - If it’s not working, get help.
 Find an interpreter, even if you both think you are speaking the same language.

 - Listen and be patient.

-And by the way, after we had gone back over that exchange that upset my partner, we did conclude that the other guy was indeed a lying scumbag, so we nailed him.
+And by the way, after we had gone back over the exchange that upset my partner, we concluded that the other guy was indeed a lying scumbag.
+So we nailed him.
 His client wasn’t very happy.
 We did, however, leave his mother alone.